 - It is recommended that adults sign in for market livestock meetings. - It is recommended that members attend the barn meeting on Sunday of fair week following animal arrival.
 The meeting is held after weigh-in is complete (12:30-1:00 pm) in the T-Barn. - 3.
-Members must complete and submit the "Market Livestock Enrollment Form" by the November livestock meeting to participate in the market livestock program. - 4.
+Returning members must complete and submit the "Market Livestock Enrollment Form" by the November livestock meeting to participate in the market livestock program.
+New members must complete and submit the "Market Livestock Enrollment Form" by the February livestock meeting to participate in the market livestock program. - 4.
 All animals are to be ear tagged/banded/tattooed BEFORE contracts are turned in.
 Members are to have their completed contracts to their appropriate barn superintendent to review for completeness and then forwarded to the Association Secretary by the following deadlines: November meeting for large beef; May meeting for lambs, hogs, dairy feeder & Jr. beef, and goats; the June meeting for rabbits, geese, ducks, and turkeys; July meeting chicken.
-The Secretary will then make & distribute copies for the President, Vice President, Barn Superintendents, and 4-H staff by the last day of the month in which the contract was due.

-- 5. Completed contracts must be submitted with color pictures and identifiable ear tags (include management tags and state ID RFID).
+The Secretary will then make & distribute copies for the President, Vice President, Barn Superintendents, and 4-H staff by the last day of the month in which the contract was due. - 5.
+Completed contracts must be submitted with color pictures and identifiable ear tags (include management tags and state ID RFID).
 These contracts will not be accepted without colored photos, ear notching is not acceptable animal identification.
-Completed contracts will contain the following information: - Completed member information - Address where animal is housed - Animal ID information (RFID # for all beef, State ID for hogs, Scrapies # for sheep and goats, Leg Band # for poultry and waterfowl, Tattoo # for rabbits).
+Completed contracts will contain the following information:

+- Completed member information - Address where animal is housed - Animal ID information (RFID # for all beef, State ID for hogs, Scrapies # for sheep and goats, Leg Band # for poultry and waterfowl, Tattoo # for rabbits).
 Tag numbers MUST be recorded completely and include any alpha and numeric characters. - Sponsor Information - All required signatures (member, parent and leader) - Photo page (profile picture and headshot with visible tags/bands/tattoos)